LehruAngela/Yummy-Recipes-API/README.md

-GET api-v1/categories/category_id | Retrieves a single category using it's ID PUT api-v1/categories/category_id | Updates a category of a specified ID DELETE api-v1/categories/category_id | Deletes a category of a specified ID POST api-v1/categories/category_id/recipes/ | Creates a new recipe in a category of a specified ID GET api-v1/categories/category_id/recipes/ | Retrieves all created recipes under a category of a specified ID GET api-v1/categories/category_id/recipes/recipe_id | Retrieves a single recipe using it's ID PUT api-v1/categories/category_id/recipes/recipe_id | Updates a recipe in a category DELETE api-v1/category/category_id/recipes/recipe_id | Deletes a recipe in a category
+GET api-v1/categories/category_id | Retrieves a single category using it's ID PUT api-v1/categories/category_id | Updates a category of a specified ID DELETE api-v1/categories/category_id | Deletes a category of a specified ID POST api-v1/categories/category_id/recipes/ | Creates a new recipe in a category GET api-v1/categories/category_id/recipes/ | Retrieves all created recipes in a category GET api-v1/categories/category_id/recipes/recipe_id | Retrieves a single recipe using it's ID PUT api-v1/categories/category_id/recipes/recipe_id | Updates a recipe in a category DELETE api-v1/category/category_id/recipes/recipe_id | Deletes a recipe in a category